 Elevated liver enzymes: Elevations of transaminases with and without concomitant elevations in alkaline phosphatase and bilirubin have been reported.
 Such elevations have sometimes been transient and may disappear even in the face of continued verapamil treatment.
 Several cases of hepatocellular injury related to verapamil have been proven by rechallenge; half of these had clinical symptoms (malaise, fever, and/or right upper quadrant pain) in addition to elevation of SGOT, SGPT, and alkaline phosphatase.
 Periodic monitoring of liver function in patients receiving verapamil is therefore prudent.

 Atrioventricular block: The effect of verapamil on AV conduction and the SA node may cause asymptomatic first-degree AV block and transient bradycardia, sometimes accompanied by nodal escape rhythms.
 PR-interval prolongation is correlated with verapamil plasma concentrations, especially during the early titration phase of therapy.
-Higher degrees of AV block, however, were infrequently (0.8%) observed in previous verapamil clinical trials.
+Higher degrees of AV block, however, were infrequently (0.8%) observed.
 Marked first-degree block or progressive development to second- or third-degree AV block requires a reduction in dosage or, in rare instances, discontinuation of verapamil HCl and institution of appropriate therapy, depending upon the clinical situation.